Lilithium06/ProductiviesApp/README.md

 - Progress tracking for quests
 - Customizable Themes (will probably be implemented as another reward for quests and such)
+- Streaks
+- A calendar that shows how much you have done on each day

 Nice to haves (not very likely to be implemented)